Brazil's OGX ousts CEO as Batista weighs ceding control

 OSX, Caixa Economica Federal and BNDES did not respond to requests for comment on the loan refinancing efforts.

-Additional reporting by Priscila Jordão and Asher Levine; Editing by Todd Benson, Leslie Adler and Phil Berlowitz
+Additional reporting by Priscila Jordão; Editing by Todd Benson, Leslie Adler and Phil Berlowitz